kikiutils/node-tsconfigs/README.md

 You can also use yarn, npm, or bun to add the dependency.

 That's it!
 You're ready to use this package in your project.
-Check out the instructions for [usage](#usage) below. ✨
+Check out the instructions for [usage](#usage) below ✨.

 # Usage